 Pursuant to the shareholder resolution adopted on 18 May 2015, the registered share capital was conditionally increased by up to EUR 1,117,500 (Conditional Capital Account 2015).
 Pursuant to a shareholder resolution also adopted on 18 May 2015, the Company was authorised to buy-back its own shares in a quantity representing up to 10 percent of the registered share capital as it existed at the time the resolution was adopted.
 The authorisation will remain in effect until 17 May 2020.

 The reserves include net proceeds, IPO costs (while factoring in tax effects), purchase and sale of the Company’s own treasury shares and capital increases from company funds.

-The equity difference from currency conversion is a result of converting on the basis of the modified closing date method for the conversion of other assets and liabilities, on the other hand.
+The equity difference from currency conversion is a result of converting on the basis of the modified closing date method [modifizierte Stichtagsmethode].
+The difference arises from conversion of the items on the income statement of those subsidiaries, which rendered their accounts in a foreign currency, at the average exchange rate and the conversion of the items of equity capital of those subsidiaries at the historical rate of the initial consolidation, on the one hand, and the exchange rate on the reporting date [Stichtagskurs] for the conversion of other assets and liabilities, on the other hand.

 Notes to the Consolidated Statement of Comprehensive Income

 Revenues are categorised as follows:

 |By Business Activities||2018||2017|